Ludwiggle/JWlS/README.md

 Run `JWLS.sh` or copy it in the executables path e.g. ` cp JWLS.sh /usr/local/bin/JWLS` .

 In order to use it on a cloud compute virtual machine, modify the `nbAddrF` function by adding `jupyter notebook --no-browser --port=7000` .
-Then `screen` a session run `JWLS` and detach it.
+Then `screen` a session, run `JWLS` and detach it.
 Go back to your local machine and   `ssh -N -f -L  localhost:6001:localhost:7000  <IP>"`.
 For AWS instances also add the pem.
 For Google Cloud follow their instructions.

 ### Possible issues and Troubleshooting